gary600/bfchip/README.md

 When asserted, the BF core has halted.

 ### Clock and reset
 This chip uses active-high, synchronous reset.
-The clock speed is not strictly set.
+The clock speed is not strict.

 ## Hardware Peripherals
 In order for the BF core to operate, the `bus_out`, `bus_in`, `state`, and